How to improve consistency in the food you serve

 In the hospitality industry, consistency is King.
 Here John Wood looks at why it’s the most important thing for running a successful restaurant.

 One of the key things I have learnt about running a successful business is that it is all about consistency.
-Consistency in:

 - your messaging

 - how you treat people

 - how you treat your suppliers…

 … in everything you do, you need to be consistent.